sikaeducation/curriculum/courses/401/standards/query-databases/topics/sql-left-joins/README.md

 INNER JOIN order on order.customer_id = customer.id;
 ```

-There's a catch to this though.
-If the customer doesn't have any orders, not only will the order information not show up, but the customer information won't show up either.
+There's a catch: If the customer doesn't have any orders, neither the order information nor customer information will display.
 For example, consider a user table and an agreement agreement table representing whether each user has agreed to a change in the terms of service.
+Only Bill Bellamy has agreed so far:

 **customer**